Personal Injury

 Chris accepts instructions across all areas of personal injury work, including (but not limited to) the areas mentioned below.

 Chris regularly acts in cases involving road traffic accidents.
-Chris has taken part in hundreds of road traffic accident trials and is an experienced cross-examiner.
+Chris has taken part in countless road traffic accident trials and is an experienced cross-examiner.
 As well as liability trials, Chris has a particular interest in cases where the causation of injury has been denied.
 Chris has frequently acted for Claimants who have been wrongly accused of exaggerating or fabricating their injuries.
 Chris has an excellent understanding of the case law concerning dishonesty and is always ready to mount a robust defence.

 Chris regularly represents clients in criminal injuries compensation appeals.
 Chris has represented a number of clients and has obtained substantial compensation (including £54,950 for an unpleasant brain injury).
 Chris has a thorough understanding of the Criminal Injuries Compensation Scheme and the Social Entitlement Chamber Rules.